George Cassidy (jazz musician): Personal life

 Cassidy was a freemason and a member of Unite the Union.
 Prior to Unite, Cassidy was a member of the Transport and General Workers' Union, and fought to keep Kingsberry Coal open in Belfast.

-George Cassidy was born into an Ulster Protestant family.
+George Cassidy was born into an Ulster Protestant working-class family.
 He joined the Apprentice Boys of Derry, followed by the Orange Order.

-Cassidy died on 28 May 2023, in the Ulster Hospital from complications of COVID-19 pneumonia.
+Cassidy died on 28 May 2023, in the Ulster Hospital from complications of COVID-19 and Pneumonia.
 His favourite song "If I Never Sing Another Song" was played at his funeral, 7 June.
 He is buried at Roselawn Cemetery.

+George Cassidy was of Ulster-Scots descent.